-Maintain oil level in crankcase within "oil level range" on oil level gauge at all times.
-(See Figure 2.)
+Maintain oil level in crankcase within "oil level range" on oil level gauge, Figure 2, at all times.

 Do not drive at a high rate of speed until the engine is thoroughly warmed up.
-Cold oil is not able to flow freely into the small clearances between the working surfaces, so that damage may occur if this is not observed.
+Cold oil cannot flow freely into the small clearances between the working surfaces so that damage may occur if this is not observed.